As A Consultancy Owner, You Always Attract What You Are, Not What You Want

-With each wrong yes, you’ll attract more wrong opportunities
+"With each wrong yes, you’ll attract more wrong opportunities."

-They don’t understand that having more time would help them attract clients who’ll happily pay higher fees, so they end up being stuck with lots of projects that don’t fit their expertise and expectations.
+They don’t understand that having more time would help them attract ideal clients who’ll happily pay higher fees so they don't end up stuck with many projects that don’t fit their expertise and expectations.

 At this point, you might ask yourself: “Well, okay, but how exactly do I become the type of person to attract the kind of outcomes I desire?!”

 Here’s the answer: try to show up as the person living that reality daily.